RogerWoodsGo/PDFWatermarker/README.md

 # PDFWatermarker
-Easy User Pdf watermark tools based on PyPDF2 and Python3, especially for MACOS and Linux
+Easy Use Pdf watermark tools based on PyPDF2 and Python3, especially for MACOS and Linux

 # Required
 reportlab and PyPDF2 required